nitoua-21/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: moves all files beginning with an uppercase letter to the directory /tmp/u

 101-clean_emacs: deletes all files in the current working directory that end with the character ~

+102-tree: creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.